Student tickets are $9 with a valid student ID. Please call our office (604-264-9642) to purchase student-priced ticket.

 Stanley Park Sites and Stories: Then and Now - February 21 (COMPLETE)

 Landscape Architect and Author, Adrienne Brown, will explore the cultural impacts that have shaped the area today called Stanley Park over more than 150 years.
 Inhabited for centuries, she will look at places and objects that have come and gone, on developments which were envisioned but never built, and finally describes the history of some of the cherished structures and spaces which remain in the park today.

-Rum-runners and Border Wars: Booze in BC - March 28
+Rum-runners and Border Wars: Prohibition in BC - March 28 (COMPLETE)

 Ten Myths About Vancouver: The Real Stories - April 25

 Was there ever any blood in Blood Alley?
 There are many aspects of Vancouver's history that are taken for granted, but are they true?
 Did it happen or was it made up?
 In this talk Civic Historian and Author, John Atkin will look at the origins of some of the myths in our city's history.

 Hycroft is located at 1489 McRae Ave., just southeast of 16th Ave. and Granville St. Free Parking is available on McRae Ave. and on The Crescent.

 Most event expenses are incurred in the four week period just prior to the event.
 Our registration cancellation policy reflects the fact that we cannot recover these costs.
 We do not provide refunds or credits for cancellations received less than four (4) weeks prior to an event.
 We cannot provide refunds or credits for non-attendance.